jordanjambazov/vim-simple-copy-paste/README.md

-vim-simple-copy-paste
+VIM Simple Copy/Paste
 =====================

-Simple copy/paste between Vim and system clipboard
+The idea of this project is to provide a simple way to copy/paste between Vim and the system clipboard.

+It would also work as a playground for my first Vim project.